mitsuba-renderer/drjit/docs/freeze.rst

 Finally, C++ classes may additionally implement the ``TraversableBase`` class to make them traversable.
 Python classes, inheriting from these classes through trampolines are automatically traversed.
-This is useful when implementing your own subclasses with virtual function calls.
+This is useful when implementing your own subclasses with indirect function calls.

 .. code-block:: python